Phenomenal FootSkills: Creative on the Ball

 Soccer isn't played as a 45 yard sprint in one direction.

 Great players not only run fast, they think fast.
-They are actively thinking and computing thousands of problems and solutions that are not just the right solution, but a creative solution to the problem facing them on the field.
-Soccer speed is multi-directional—a fast player in soccer knows how to cut at speed, change direction, goes one way-- then another, fakes, bobs, weaves, jumps, pushes, stops, pulls, and even dives!
-You need power and repetition to develop speed and the mental game is just the same.
+They are actively thinking and computing thousands of problems and solutions that are not just the right solution, but the most creative solution to obstacles they face in gameplay.
+Soccer speed is multi-directional—a fast player in soccer knows how to cut at speed, change direction, goes one way and then another, fake, bob, weave, jump, push, stop, pull, and even dive!
+You need power and repetition to develop speed, and the mental game is the same way.

 Great players are effective off the ball and can see not only the current play, but the next move and possibilities.
-Great players see everything within a range of vision; from the subtle foot placement of the oncoming defender to the player running into space on the far-side of the field.
+Great players see everything within a range of vision; from the subtle foot placement of the oncoming defender to the player running into space on the far-side of the field, they know where everyone is and where the next move should go.
 A player with vision is more valuable than the clunky defender at the next level.
-An a player that sees how others can get involved and then stays involved even when they do not have the ball creates thousands of possible combinations with their teammates.
-Most players only see their own problems in front of them rather than the possible solutions of those that are around them and involve them.
+A player who sees how others can get involved, and then dedicate their focus to stay involved––even when they do not have the ball––creates thousands of possible combinations with their teammates.
+Most players only see their own problems in front of them rather than the problems their teammates face; great players need to know how they can contribute to not only their own success, but the success of their teammates.

 A great player can and will: